italohdc/italohdc.github.io/_posts/2017-11-13-iphone5-flickering-screen.md

 thumbnail: iphone5-ghost-screen.jpg
 ---

-Since my first iPod Touch, I haven't been buying Apple products because they tend to be very expensive, but as a loyal fan of the brand, I got a barely new iPhone 5 (which only had a lot of scratch marks) from my mom.
+Since my first iPod Touch, I haven't been buying Apple products because they tend to be very expensive, but as a loyal fan of the brand, I got a used but barely new iPhone 5 (which only had a lot of scratch marks).

 When I first used that device, I was impressed by the perfection the Apple team has put on this 2012 device with 2011 Android features.
 It run as smoothie as a 2013 low-end smartphone.